9 Paint Colors That Pair Beautifully With Wood Trim

 If pale pastels and off-whites don’t float your boat, you can also go in the opposite direction.
 Choose a dramatic dark shade to set off those lovely natural baseboards and window sills.

-Look for shades with deep blue undertones to help offset dark wood tones.
+Look for shades with deep blue undertones to make lighter tones of wood the centerpoint.
+In fact, navy blue is one of the best paint colors that go with pine wood.
 It’s a striking approach that helps create a cozy yet sophisticated atmosphere that lends itself to a number of design styles, from traditional to contemporary.

-Dark colors might be a little intimidating if you’ve ever used dark paint before but they’re not as scary as they might seem at first!
+Dark colors might be a little intimidating if you’ve never used dark paint before, but they’re not as daunting as they might seem at first.
 Experiment with decorative touches like mirrors as well as throw pillows and art in lighter shades to help balance out the walls.

 For inspiration: